 - Regulating blood sugar

 - Enhancing colonic bacterial fermentation to reduce gut transit time

 These physiological benefits may have positive effects in those with osteoporosis, diabetes, and colorectal cancer, respectively.

-Newer research is investigating the role of prebiotics in the management of gastrointestinal conditions such as inflammatory bowel diseases (ulcerative colitis and Crohn’s disease), irritable bowel syndrome, and even obesity.
-In the future, specific prebiotics could be designed to boost numbers of beneficial bacteria known to be less abundant in the systems of people affected by these and other diseases.
+Research has also suggested that prebiotics may support your immune system and encourage favorable metabolic activities by your resident gut microbes.
+Newer studies are investigating the role of prebiotics in the management of some gastrointestinal conditions such as irritable bowel syndrome and inflammatory bowel diseases (ulcerative colitis and Crohn’s disease).
+In the future, specific prebiotics could be designed to boost numbers of beneficial bacteria known to be less abundant in the systems of people affected by these and other conditions.